KienNguyen9/Linux_Embedded/L01_Unix_OS/README.md

-# Entry requirements: knowledge about e C and microcontroller
+# Entry requirements: knowledge about C programming language and microcontroller
 # Knowledge gained after the course: Can write device driver

 ## Objective:
 Training Linux Embedded for people who have good knowledge about C programming and MCU
 ## Roadmap